How to run Stable Diffusion locally on your computer

 - You don’t need to install requirements manually.

-- You can have multiple UIs installed at the same time and share models between them.
+- You can have multiple UIs installed at the same time and share models between

 - Has model browser that allows you to download models directly.